ChillySundown/ChillySundown/README.md

 > *“How does this work?” and “How could we solve this differently?”*
 > These are the questions that fuel my drive to build, learn, and innovate.

 I’m currently developing my skills in C++, Python, and machine learning as I work toward my graduation in **2028**.
 I love solving challenging problems and collaborating on projects with real-world impact.
-Let's connect if you want to team up or geek out over cool tech ideas!
+Let's connect if you share my passion for learning or want to collaborate on a project

 ---